matchmore/documentation/documentation.md

 ### Questions ?
 We're always happy to help with code or other questions you might have!
 Search our documentation, contact support, or connect with our sales team.

-**The reader should understand Matchmore briefly and should be able to find his next step.**
+**// The reader should understand Matchmore briefly and should be able to find his next step.**

 # ALPS